Hearing Aids for iPhone or All Phones

 How Wireless Connectivity Helps

 The first direct wireless connections between hearing aids and phones were with MFi hearing aids.
-The consistency of iPhone software and hardware across devices, and its use 2.4 GHz pairing, enabled direct wireless pairing in a small package with less battery drain than was available with Bluetooth.
+The consistency of iPhone software and hardware across devices, and its use 2.4 GHz pairing, enabled direct wireless pairing in a small package with less battery drain than was available with standard Bluetooth at the time.

 MFi hearing aids have some advantages beyond wireless streaming.
 Your hearing aids can detect their location on your iPhone’s GPS locator, so if you lose your hearing aids you can go back and find them.
 Your iPhone will also tell you how much battery life you have left in your hearing aids.
 Your iPhone can be used a remote control to change volume, programs, and other options in your hearing aids.
 If you have tinnitus, you can use the wireless streaming function to listen to tinnitus maskers.